9 Surprising Effects of Low Serotonin Levels

-Serotonin is a chemical substance that makes you happy.
-In general, it gives you the sensation of an overall well being.
+Serotonin is a chemical substance that gives a sensation of overall well-being.
 However, its functions go far beyond a gratifying emotional state and low serotonin levels could affect your life drastically.

 Besides acting as a neurotransmitter within the brain, serotonin also known as 5-hydroxytryptamine (5-HT), can function as a hormone when found in your bloodstream.

 This substance influences an immense variety of physical and psychological functions.
 In fact, it plays a great role in controlling your bone metabolism, liver regeneration, and even your body’s cellular division.

 Today, we’d like to explain how low serotonin levels can affect your body.